wp-plugins/google-news/readme.txt

 Dashboard->Settings and read the initial information.
 Then go to the Google News page under Dashboard->Manage and configure one or more feeds.
-Then use a widget or insert relevant strings in your content.
+Then use a widget or insert relevant strings in your content or theme.

 Additional information: